 Polymers may contain residual monomers.
 Some monomers are considered sensitizers even if the polymer itself is not considered as such, and therefore the presence of these monomers is unwanted.
-In some cases, like monomers in polymers, it may be hard to avoid unwanted residuals for some reason, and therefore those impurities/residuals have been tolerated as present in the product but limited in some way based on either a risk of the allergenic potential or technical available solutions.
-In this case, it is the assessment of Asthma Allergy Nordic that monomers in polymers pose less of a risk for causing allergic reactions in consumers as they are often covalently bound in the polymer.
+In some cases, like monomers in polymer raw materials, it may be hard to avoid unwanted residuals for some reason, and therefore those impurities/residuals have been tolerated as present in the raw material, and hence in the product, but limited in some way based on either a risk of the allergenic potential or technical available solutions.
+In this case, it is the assessment of Asthma Allergy Nordic that monomers in polymer raw materials pose less of a risk for causing allergic reactions in consumers as they are often covalently bound in the polymer.
 There are several clinical cases of people who have had allergic reactions to monomers but always from un-cured polymers and freely available monomers.
-This is not the case in polymers used in paints.
-Therefore, residual monomers are accepted in small amounts.
-The tolerated level on sensitizing monomers is based on the experience from the Danish and Norwegian national labels and the limit from the Nordic Ecolabel.
+Uncured polymers are not used in paints.
+Therefore, residual monomers are accepted in small amounts in the polymer raw material.
+The tolerated level of sensitizing monomers is based on the experience from the Danish and Norwegian national labels and the limit from the Nordic Ecolabel.